stevematos/RetoCornerShop/README.md

 - **Case 2**: Processing CSV files to extract clean information

 ## Prerequisites
-- Delete Database db.sqlite in `integrations/richart_wholesale_club/db.sqlite` and `scrapers/spiders/db.sqlite`
 - Run script database_setup
-- Copy db.sqlite in the paths `integrations/richart_wholesale_club/db.sqlite` and `scrapers/spiders/db.sqlite`

 ## Process

 ### Case 1
 For this case it is only necessary to run the python file: `ingestion.py`

-It will be saved in the database hosted on the path: `integrations/richart_wholesale_club/db.sqlite`

 ### Case 2
 For this case it is only necessary to run the following command:
 ```shell script
   scrapy crawl ca_walmart
 ```

-It will be saved in the database hosted on the path: `scrapers/spiders/db.sqlite`

 ---
 **NOTE**